nikodemus/foolang/docs/README.md

 <span class="done">&check;</span>
-**Interactive development**: Foolang supports a dynamic and interactive way of working: in development mode existing methods can be redefined and new classes added while the program is running.
+**Interactive development**: Foolang supports a dynamic and interactive way of working: in development mode existing methods can be redefined and new classes added while the program is running. ...kind of.
+The bootstrap interpreter REPL qualifies, but the self-hosted environment isn't interactive yet.

 <span class="done">&check;</span>
 **Self-Hosted**: Foolang is implemented in Foolang: it has a self-hosted parser, interpreter, and a transpiler-to-C, making it capable of building itself.
 (Bootstrap is currently through an interpreter written in Rust.)

+<span class="done">&check;</span>
+**Compiled**: Foolang is intended to be capable of producing native, monolithic executables for delivery.

 ### Pending

 <span class="todo">&cross;</span>
-**Compiled**: Foolang is intended to be capable of producing native, monolithic executables&mdash;without compromising the interactive development experience.
-The current compiler does produce monolithic executables, but there's no interactive experience with the compiler yet.

-<span class="todo">&cross;</span>
 **Performant**: type-annotated and compiled Foolang code should perform about as well as equivalent `-O0` C++ code.
 To be fair: this will require more effort from the compiler than C++, but not drastically so&mdash;a partial evaluation pass should cover most of it.
-Current compiler is *definititely* not there yet: it's ~7 x slower than the bootstrap evaluator at the moment!
+Current compiler is *definititely* not there yet: it's barely faster than the bootstrap evaluator at the moment!

 <span class="todo">&cross;</span>
 **Type inference**: while Foolang's typesystem should be considered